Forward-UIUC-2021F/Dashboard-chart-db-explorer/README.md

 * [Reference](#Reference)

 ## Functional Design
 User that requests the web dashboard can only access `input.py`.
 First install os module locally, and then store queries (type string) and the corresponding table definitions (typr string) into mySql_select_Query (type list) and chart_def (type list).
-To generate web dashboard, simply run helpfunction `run()`.

 ```
 import os